ozgurural/CSEC502_Network_Security_Term_Project/README.md

 Store Infos: Server gets data sent from clients as json object and stores them according to data received date and client ip information.

 Commands: Server can send request to client machine with the help of client ip info and a dedicated port for send command such as 8080.
-“Attack command” is implemented both client and server side which can be used for DDos attack.
+“Attack command” is implemented for both client and server side and can be used for DDos attack.
 The application is written in generic format and can be extensible for further commands such as adclicker etc.